noobient/MF_run_counter/README.md

 ## Building

-Download and install the latest 64-bit version of Python 3.10.
-As of now, the latest release with an installer is [Python 3.10.11](https://www.python.org/downloads/release/python-31011/).
+Download and install the latest 64-bit version of [Python](https://www.python.org/).
 Use the following install options:

 <details>